 We really don’t know the names of the magi that visited Jesus after his birth.
 In fact we don’t even know how many there were.
 Tradition has it that the three wise men that came to seek and honor the infant Jesus were named Gaspar, Balthasar, and Melchior.
 Generally, Christians believe that they were from Persia (present day Iran) and may have been influenced by the prophet Daniel.

+The wise men were Gentiles.
 The three wise men were called magi; they were of philosophers of noble birth, educated, wealthy and influential.
 Although “magician” comes from the same root word as magi, these men were not magicians as we know magicians today, i.e., sleight-of-hand performers.

 Apparently they studied the Hebrew Scriptures.
 In them they found the prophecy of the seer Balaam: “A Star shall come out of Jacob; a Scepter shall rise out of Israel” (Numbers 24:17) Probably, they knew Micah’s prophecy “But you, Bethlehem Ephrathah, though you are little among the thousands of Judah, yet out of you shall come forth to me the one to be ruler in Israel” (Micah 5:2).
 Certainly, they understood prophecy of Daniel regarding the appearance of the Messiah (see Daniel 9:25, 26).